 A FRESH VOICE FOR OUR PUBLIC SCHOOLS

-PUSD needs leadership that cares.
-I’m running for School Board because we must prioritize the needs of our students and make sure they get the world class education they deserve.
+Let’s prioritize the needs of our students and make sure they get the world class education they deserve!

 Pasadena is where Patrice’s story begins, is where her roots are deeply planted, and where she is writing her next chapter.
 As an educator and community advocate, Patrice uses her voice to speak on issues of equity, justice and power building for marginalized members of her community.
 She knows the transformative power of education and knows that learning is a continuous process.